Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 - Put Electrode gel into the syringe
 - Place one side of the Electrode tape on the electrode
   - Align the hole of the tape with the hole in the electrode
-  - Don't take the sticker of the tape's other side
+  - Don't take the sticker of the tape's other side yet
 - Apply the Electrode gel into the holes of the electrodes
   - Use tissues to wipe off any excess gel
   - Gel should perfectly align with the rim
 - Place the prepared electrodes on a piece of tissue

 ## The participant has arrived